MoeskerDev/TheExplorationofaLifetime/README.md

 ## Testing
 ---
 ### Supported screens and browsers
-*   Desktop: my own screen turns out to be 1366x768 and I started with this screen once I was able to view it in a browser.
-All the links, buttons and videos worked the way they should.
-*   Ipad: I used DevTools to adjust it to the Ipad size.
-I tested all the links, buttons and videos.
-They worked.
-*   Mobile: the Iphone5 was the basis for adjusting the website to mobile size.
-At first I hid quote two and review two, but in the end the view allowed for all.
-Also here everything worked as expected.
+*   Desktop: my own screen with size 1366x768.
+*   Ipad: Ipad screen size, 768x1024.
+*   Mobile: the mobile Iphone5 screen size, 320x568.
+    * Screenshots are added in the project in a pdf file and can be found at the [docs]() folder.

 *   Chrome: this is the browser I normally use and have used during this project.
 For the most time I did not have access to the browser view, but via DevTools at the end I was able to see how to adjust for an Ipad screen and mobile (Iphone5) screen.
 All the links, buttons and videos work.
 *   Firefox: for now I only pasted the link in the browser and it showed that the links, videos as well as the buttons were working in the same way.